codinghare5/astro-static-site/src/pages/posts/resources-autistic-employees-and-their-employers-access-to-work.md

 In our next posts we will look at workplace assessments and other resources available to autistic employees and their employers.

-**If you need help with autism in the workplace, or would like to know more about how Aspiedent might be able to help you, [contact us](/contact) now.**